What's the best free ad blocker?

 • Limited customer support

-• Requires upgrade to a paid version to see all features
+• Advanced features require upgrading to a paid version

 AdAway is free to use, and takes an unusual approach to ad blocking: Instead of blocking ads, AdAway intercepts the ad before it loads, and redirects it to a nonexistent location.
 However, this has at least one major drawback: AdAway detects—and redirects—ads from other domains, but the ads will get through if they’re hosted directly on the page you’re viewing.
 In other words, AdAway effectively blocks third-party ads, but still allows some first-party ads.

-While we’ve only discussed ad blockers for Chrome and Android devices, there’s usually some kind of native (i.e. built-in) ad blocker on iOS devices, and most other web browsers.
+While we’ve mostly discussed ad blockers for Chrome and Android devices, there’s usually some kind of native (i.e. built-in) ad blocker on iOS devices, and most other Web browsers.
 However, not all built-in solutions will reach your desired level of protection.
 As a fallback, some users may opt to install a third-party extension.

-But it’s worth noting that extensions add-ons downloaded from app stores have their own potential risks.
+But it’s worth noting that extensions downloaded from app stores have their own potential risks.
 They’re often built by third-parties (i.e. not by the company behind the browser), and can introduce new security issues.
-They can increase the load on your web browser, leading to a slower browsing experience overall.
-And they increase your online fingerprint, making you more identifiable as you visit websites.
+They increase your online fingerprint, making you more identifiable as you visit websites.
+And they can increase the load on your Web browser, leading to a slower browsing experience overall.

 Brave comes with simple, built-in ad blocking, thanks to its Shields feature (viewable right in the address bar).
 Brave also blocks third-party trackers, again without reliance on risky extensions.
-And Brave’s open source lists allow you to easily customize what’s blocked and what’s not.
-Brave offers the best blend of both native ad blocking and speed & performance on page load.
+And Brave’s open-source lists allow you to easily customize what’s blocked and what’s not.
+Brave offers the best blend of both native ad blocking and speed and performance on page load.

 But Brave takes things a step further.
 While everyone agrees that blocking annoying pop-ups, flashing gifs, and autoplay videos is a good thing, there is an underlying problem—the entire Internet economy relies on those ads.
 While Brave believes no one is entitled to your data, we also know websites need revenue to make great content.
-That’s why Brave offers the Brave Rewards feature, which allows users to opt-in to see privacy-preserving, first-party ads from the Brave Private Ads network.
+That’s why Brave offers the Brave Rewards feature, which allows users to opt-in to see privacy-preserving, first-party ads from the Brave Ads network.
 If they do, they’ll earn a crypto token (the Basic Attention Token, or BAT) which they can turn into cash gift cards, swap for other crypto or—here’s the kicker—directly tip the websites they love.
 (What happens if users don’t opt in?
-Nothing!
-The Brave browser will always be free and ad-free by default.)
+Nothing.
+The Brave browser will always be free, and block ads by default.)

-By replacing the old advertising and the old revenue model, Brave gives both users and content creators the best of both worlds: Unparalleled privacy, speed, and a way to support websites.
+By replacing the old advertising and revenue model, Brave gives both users and content creators the best of both worlds: Unparalleled privacy, speed, and a way to support websites.
+Download Brave to participate in the new Internet economy, or to just enjoy faster, more private browsing.

 Related articles